NYPL/nypl-design-system/README.md

 [![npm version](https://badge.fury.io/js/%40nypl%2Fdesign-system-react-components.svg)](https://badge.fury.io/js/%40nypl%2Fdesign-system-react-components)

 The Reservoir Design System (DS) is an open-source, extensible React library for NYPL products and experiences with accessibility at its core.
-It ships functional, stateless components with consistent NYPL styling.
+It ships functional components with consistent NYPL styling.

 Storybook documentation: